 Maine foodies are proud of the state's vibrant, creative food scene, which has gained national attention for its world-class chefs.
 Portland—which Bon Appetit magazine named "America's Foodiest Small Town" and The Food Network named as one of its top five "Most Delicious Destinations"—has a well-known restaurant scene and is home to four of the state's five winners of the coveted James Beard Award.
 But you can also taste award-winning dishes at heralded restaurants across the state.
-You can search for restaurants by name, town or region to plan your perfect foodie adventure.

 Maine's roster of celebrated chefs includes: